Cleaning Up the Demolition Aftermath

 - Attempt to clean or shampoo a carpet until professional help arrives

-- Eat any food or beverages that may have been stored near fire, heat or water – they may be contaminated
+- Eat any food or beverages that may have been stored near fire, water or heat – they may be contaminated

-The sad fact is that graffiti happens all the time.
-It can be a senior prank in high school or out of sheer intentional mischief.
-Whatever the reason was, it decreases the overall beauty of the school or office building.
-SERVPRO of Claremont / Montclair have a few suggestions when you first discover the graffiti.
+Businesses, offices and schools suffer from vandalism every day.
+It can be a senior high school prank or out of purely intentional mischief.
+Whatever the reason may be, it decreases the overall look and feel of a business.
+Not to mention the annoyance of cleaning it up.
+Our SERVPRO of Claremont / Montclair team have a few suggestions to help you out.

 - Vacuum any glass particles that may have ended up in carpets and upholstery

 - Hose down or wash any egg damage from the building exterior as soon as possible